 Our approach to sustainable sourcing

-ANZ operates in 33 countries utilising an extensive supply chain that comprises more than 15,000 suppliers, including 5,000 in Asia Pacific.
+ANZ operates in 33 countries utilising an extensive supply chain that comprises approximately 15,000 suppliers.
 Our supply chain is managed by our Global Sourcing Team.
-ANZ’s most significant spend (around 70%) is on IT and People & Professional Services, with the balance on Corporate Services such as Records Management, Cards, Security Services, Facilities Management, Travel, Marketing and Advertising.

 We understand that through the procurement of goods and services we have the opportunity to influence the social and environmental performance of our supply chain, so we’re working with our suppliers to develop solutions that reduce our environmental footprint and help deliver better social outcomes.

 Our approach is to identify the areas of greatest spend and understand which have the most significant environmental impact.
 Then, in partnership with our suppliers and the industry, we formulate strategies to minimise these impacts wherever we can.
 At all times our approach is guided by:

 - Our Sourcing Policy (PDF 444kB), which defines the principles and behaviours expected of everyone involved in procurement to ensure all conduct is fair, safe and responsible.
 The policy reflects the principles of ANZ’s Code of Conduct and Ethics, and our Corporate Sustainability framework and priorities.

 - Our Sustainability Guidelines for Procurement in specific categories such as IT, motor vehicle leasing, legal services, cards, travel, office products, advertising, print services and corporate wardrobe, which help sourcing managers understand and mitigate social and environmental impacts.

 - The standards outlined in our Supplier Code of Practice, which aim to improve the social and environmental performance of our supply chain, and ensure that our suppliers have strong internal systems and governance processes in place.

 Our commitment to providing employees at the ‘front-line’ of sourcing with regular training and information aims to ensure responsible practices are integrated into all sourcing decision-making.

 Michael Collins, Head of Sourcing for North East Asia and Vendor Management in International and Institutional Banking division participated in the Taiwan workshop.
 Michael was accompanied by members of his team across China and Taiwan.